trentapple/podman-static/README.md

 ## Binary installation on a host

-_If using an arm64 (aarch64) machine (e.g. a Raspberry Pi) then substitute "amd64" with "arm64" in the commands below to ensure the installation is compatible with your machine's architecture._
+_If using an arm64 (aarch64) machine (e.g. a Raspberry Pi 4 or later) then substitute "amd64" with "arm64" in the commands below to ensure the installation is compatible with your machine's architecture._

 Download the statically linked binaries of podman and its dependencies:
 ```sh